-The HMIS Lead Agency creates HMIS policies and procedures for the Eastern PA CoC.
-The HMIS Governance Charter, HMIS Privacy and Security Plan, HMIS Data Quality and Functionality Plan are available on the CoC Website.
-The Eastern PA CoC reserves the right to institute additional policies and procedures, if necessary.
-Any additional policies and procedures will be recommended by the Data Management Outcomes Committee and submitted for approval by the Board.
+The HMIS Governance Committee with support from the Lead Agency creates HMIS policies and procedures for the Eastern PA CoC.
+The HMIS Governance Charter, HMIS Privacy and Security Plan, and HMIS Data Quality and Functionality Plan are available on the CoC Website.
+The Eastern PA CoC reserves the right to institute additional policies and procedures, if necessary..
 Revisions to the HMIS Charter will not require amendments to the CoC Governance Charter.